Is Your Skincare Routine Causing More Harm Than Good?

 1. Identify Your Skin Type

-Understanding whether your skin is dry, oily, combination, or sensitive helps choose the right products.
+Understanding whether your skin is dry, oily, combination, or sensitive helps you choose the right products.

 2. Follow the Correct Skincare Order